Joseph7e/Assign-Taxonomy-with-BLAST/README.md

 Will work on any database, including custom ones or ncbi's nt database.
 A path to taxonomy classifications is required but several precomputed are available here.

+# DOING YOUR OWN BLAST??
+use this as -outfmt '6 qseqid qlen sseqid pident length qstart qend sstart send evalue bitscore staxids'

 # Dependencies